usds/website/documentation/2023-refresh/README.md

   * Target research participants
   * Research question(s)
   * Desired outcomes

-### Todos
-* Talk to Cori (will likely generate more todos)
-  * Can a demo be the progress touchpoint?
-"How do you want us to show you progress?"
-  * Discovery sprint
-* Talk about sprint ceremonies:
-  * retro+planning (Monday 11)
-  * demo as a means to see what needs to be coordinated on (:45, invite stakeholders) (Thurs afternoon)

 # Resources directly related to our work
 **Slack channel**: #website-refresh-fall22